 Term for qualitatively special wines in connection with celestial phenomena.
-There were always outstanding vintages which were connected with the appearance of a great comet.
-In old times, due to widespread superstition, the appearance of these celestial bodies was assumed to be the cause and these wines were called "comet wines".
+There have always been outstanding vintages that were connected with the appearance of a great comet.
+In ancient times, widespread superstition assumed the appearance of these celestial bodies to be the cause and these wines were called "comet wines".
 The best known example is probably the 1811er often mentioned in Germany.
 In this year, a comet discovered by Honoré Flaugergues (1755-1830) appeared, one of the three largest to date, with a tail length well over 100 million kilometres.
 Above it there is a picture where the comet can be seen above the castle Ratz near the community of St. Goar.
-A second example is the outstanding vintage 1858, in which the comet named after its discoverer Giovanni Donati appeared.
+A second example is the 1858 vintage in which the comet named after its discoverer Giovanni Donati appeared.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz